-Finance Masters has been added to your bookmarks.
+Finance Masters has been saved

 In assessing their companies’ strengths, executives tend not to focus on the ubiquitous finance function.
 Yet recent survey data suggest that many strong-performing companies, and those with superior alignment between strategic and operational goals, have elevated finance beyond stewardship and honed it to a fine competitive edge.